marshallhelenm/MEMETIC/README.md

 ## 🌐 How to Play

-1. Join a game lobby.
+1. Join a game room.
 2. View your dynamically arranged meme board.
 3. Choose your secret meme.
 4. Take turns asking yes/no questions.